MicrosoftDocs/azure-media-services/media-services/latest/drm-content-protection-concept.md

 ## How-tos, tutorials and samples

-- The [DRM sample](https://github.com/Azure-Samples/media-services-v3-dotnet-tutorials/blob/main/AMSV3Tutorials/EncryptWithDRM/Program.cs) shows you how to implement a multi-DRM system with Media Services v3 by using .NET.
-It also shows you how to use the Media Services license/key delivery service.
-You can encrypt each asset with multiple encryption types (AES-128, PlayReady, Widevine, FairPlay).
-The sample shows you how to create and configure a [content key policy](drm-content-key-policy-concept.md), create a [streaming locator](stream-streaming-locators-concept.md) that's configured to stream the encrypted asset, create a test token, and build a streaming URL.
+[.Net Digital Rights Management sample](https://github.com/Azure-Samples/media-services-v3-dotnet-tutorials/blob/main/AMSV3Tutorials/EncryptWithDRM/Program.cs) shows you how to implement a multi-DRM system with Media Services v3 by using .NET.

 There are additional content protection samples available for Node.JS and Python: